All Episodes

 Saturday is actually North Korea's national founding day, and they love to do things big.

-So we know they like to do these things.
+Last year, they detonated their fifth nuclear weapons test, so we know they like to do these things.

-But here's what's gonna happen.
+But here's what's going to happen.

-Oh no.
+Oh, no.

-What they're going to do is they're going to fire the ICBM, but they're going to fire it over Japan and they're going to drop it into the mid Pacific.
+What they're going to do is they're going to fire the ICBM, but they're going to fire it over Japan, and they're going to drop it into the Mid-Pacific.

-They have to do this because they need to test that I C BM in battlefield conditions.
+They have to do this because they need to test that ICBM in battlefield conditions.

 They can't get any more data by shooting it straight up in the air.